Nevada Medicaid Long Term Care Eligibility in 2023

 4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
 Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
 If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.
 The state has a look back period of 5 years with a penalty for people who sell assets below fair market price, transfer assets to others, or give money and property away.
 All non-exempt assets of both spouses are available as payment for long-term care expenses.

-Exempt Assets for an applicant in Nevada include:
+Exempt Assets in 2023 for an applicant in Nevada include:

 iii.
 One car.

 iv.
 Pre-paid funeral plans and irrevocable burial trusts.

 Amount of assets community spouse may retain: The community spouse can keep non-exempt resources owned by one or both spouses worth a minimum of $29,724 and a maximum of $148,620.
 If the community spouse’s assets do not equal the minimum, the long-term care spouse is able to transfer assets until the minimum is reached.

 Community spouse impoverishment protection: The community spouse can keep part of the institutionalized spouse’s income if the community spouse has an income of less than $2,289 per month.
 If certain financial hardships are documented, the community spouse may keep up to $3,715.50 per month.